pasqal-io/pqhack2025/docs/index.md

 ## Prerequisites and guidelines

+- The event is open to students from all universities.

 - We expect you to be familiar with programming in Python.

 - Basic experience with quantum computing and quantum programming SDKs is not a prerequisite for the registration, but it will be useful to have at the time of the event.